What to Do If Someone Is Loitering on Your Private Property: Effective Prevention Tips

 Loitering.

-It may seem harmless enough at first glance, but loitering on private property can quickly get out of hand when left unchecked.
-As the saying goes, give them an inch and they’ll take a mile.
+Loitering may seem trivial at first, but it can escalate quickly.
+If left unchecked, it may lead to further criminal activity and increased liability.
+A proactive approach is key to preventing loitering from becoming a bigger problem.
 Allow a couple of teenagers on Monday, and you may have five on Tuesday, and then 10 by the end of the week.
 Loitering breeds more loitering.
 It’s best to be proactive and consistent.

 But what exactly is loitering, and how can we prevent and deal with it?

-At its simplest, loitering is hanging around in a particular place for a prolonged time without any apparent purpose.
+In simple terms, loitering is hanging around in a specific location for an extended period without any apparent purpose.
+But what constitutes ‘purpose’ can vary based on local laws and the specific situation.
 “Without purpose” is key.
 Stepping outside of a bar for a cigarette is not loitering.
 Leaning against a fence to watch a little league baseball game is not loitering.

 It may seem rather benign, and it very well might be sometimes, but loitering on private property is often a precursor to more serious issues.
 These could include public drinking, vandalism, drug dealing, begging, harassment, prostitution, and robbery.